Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration: Introduction

 Using administrative matched employer-employee data from the Austrian Labor Market Database and vacancy data from the Austrian Public Employment Service, I compare outcomes for refugees gaining access to the same local labor market in the same year but facing different labor demand due to seasonal timing.
 I define the treatment group as those refugees who gain labor market access at the time of high labor demand in the hospitality sector.
-I compare them with refugees who enter the same region in the same year but in a month with lower labor demand.
-My design thus allows to isolate the causal effect of an increase in my treatment variable, i.e. seasonal labor demand in the hospitality sector, from persistent differences in regional economic conditions.
+I compare them with refugees who enter the same region in the same year but in a month with lower labor demand in this sector.
+Specifically, I use the vacancy-to-unemployment ratio for hospitality jobs at the time individuals gain labor market access as my treatment variable, while controlling for vacancies in all other sectors that may simultaneously affect employment outcomes.
+A key assumption is that the labor market trajectories of treated refugees would have evolved in parallel as those of the control group.
+I show evidence that neither the number nor the characteristics of refugees receiving labor market access correlate with my treatment variable, and in particular that refugee admissions show no seasonal patterns that mirror the hospitality sector's seasonal cycle.
+Specifically, I estimate that a 1\% increase in my treatment variable is associated with only a 0.01\% increase in the number of refugees receiving labor market access, which is statistically insignificant.
+My design thus allows me to isolate the causal effect of an increase in seasonal labor demand in the hospitality sector from persistent differences in regional economic conditions.
+To further strengthen my identification strategy, I instrument my treatment variable with pre-refugee-inflow seasonality in the hospitality sector, providing additional evidence that refugee placement and seasonal labor demand are not endogenous to each other.
+The interpretation of my results remains unchanged.

 My identification strategy exploits a unique setting arising from the intersection of Austria's refugee allocation system and pronounced seasonality in hospitality labor demand.
-Refugees are quasi-randomly assigned across regions and excluded from employment while simultaneously being restricted from relocating until protection status is granted---a process averaging around two years with substantial uncertainty in duration length.
+Refugees are quasi-randomly assigned across regions and excluded from employment while simultaneously being restricted from relocating until protection status is granted, a process averaging around two years with substantial uncertainty in duration length.
 This creates quasi-exogenous variation in the time and location of labor market access.
 This institutional peculiarity, combined with within-region, within-year variation in hospitality labor demand generates plausibly exogenous variation in low-barrier job availability at the time when refugees gain asylum and hence labor market access.

+I consider those refugees who enter in the months of higher job availability in the hospitality sector as the treatment group and those who enter in other months as the control group and present five main empirical results: